MicrosoftDocs/win32/desktop-src/search/-search-sql-understandingrelevancevalues.md

 ---
-Description: In a relational database, rows that are returned by a search query must meet all the conditions called for by the query.
+description: In a relational database, rows that are returned by a search query must meet all the conditions called for by the query.
 In contrast, a Windows Search query can return documents that meet the search conditions to varying degrees. ms.assetid: 9f37b494-9b7a-45a6-9ee4-6d582742cbd7
 title: Understanding Relevance Values ms.topic: article